Las Calaveras by Crowned Heads

 Las Calaveras by Crowned Heads - 1st Third

-The 1st third brought a nice peppery and earthy goodness, especially on the retrohale.
+The 1st third brought a nice peppery and earthy goodness, especially on the retro hale.
 If you’re not smoking this cigar and retrohaling, you’re leaving the majority of the flavors on the table.
 It’s a lot more complex with the subtle aromas swirling around.
-Towards the end of the 1st third the strength is starting to build with and transitioning to a nice woody note.
+Towards the end of the 1st third, the strength is starting to build with and transition to a nice woody note.

 Las Calaveras by Crowned Heads - Nice Ash